 If you go

-It’s possible to catch a glimpse of the house from outside the fencing surrounding it right now, in a parking lot on South Myers Street (near Seagaze Drive) in Oceanside.
+As of May 2022, the Graves House has reopened as pie shop High Pie on 250 N Pacific Street in Oceanside.
 And if you can’t get enough of the Top Gun stuff, there are filming locations all over San Diego.
 Use the map below to find them.